C. Joseph Vijay: Political career

 In 2009, Vijay launched his fan club Vijay Makkal Iyakkam.
-The organisation supported the AIADMK alliance in the 2011 assembly elections.
-The fan club organisation contested in the local body elections in Tamil Nadu in October 2021, securing victory in 115 out of the 169 contested seats.

-Vijay deemed the Citizenship Amendment Act 2019 passed by the BJP government as unacceptable, saying that it would disrupt the social religious harmony of the nation.
+The organisation supported the AIADMK-led alliance in the 2011 Tamil Nadu assembly elections.
+In February 2019, Vijay voiced his opinion against the Citizenship Amendment Act 2019 passed by the central government, saying that it would disrupt the social religious harmony of the nation.

-On 2 February 2024, Vijay announced the launch of his political party, Tamilaga Vettri Kazhagam (TVK).
-Political analysts suggested that the TVK party might undergo expansion to other states of India.
+Members of his fan club contested in the 2022 Tamil Nadu local elections, securing victory in 115 seats.
+On 2 February 2024, Vijay announced the launch of his political party Tamilaga Vettri Kazhagam (TVK).